bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 Additionally, if this element is reused in other places or used to switch back and forth between two modes, then you have all kinds of weird race conditions.

 It has always been broken to mutate the props of something passed into you.
-The problem is that we can’t warn you about this special case if you accidentally do this.
+The problem is that we can't warn you about this special case if you accidentally do this.

 ### Problem: Too Late Validation {#problem-too-late-validation}